Polo & the Pampas: The ‘Sport of Kings’ in Argentina

 Learn Polo While Visiting Argentina

-Visitors to Argentina have a unique opportunity to work on their horsemanship, learning to play polo themselves, in an affordable excursion to an estancia try the elite sport.
+Visitors to Argentina have an incredible unique opportunity to work on their horsemanship and learn to play polo themselves.

-Ask about our day-long polo tours with an asado (bbq) lunch for a unique chance to watch a game or learn how to play the ‘sport of kings’ yourself.
+Check out a day-long polo tours with a delicious asado (BBQ) lunch for a unique chance to learn how to play the ‘sport of kings’ yourself.

 Painting of polo players.
 Polo is a very elite sport, popular in Argentina